AustinCodingAcademy/aca-flix/README.md

 * connect and export

 ### SearchBoxContainer.js
+* import SearchBox
 * import action `loadSearch`
 * mapDispatchToProps for this action
 * Determine which props to map to based on the props that are already coded into the SearchBox component

 ### AppContainer.js
+* import App
 * import action `loadMyMovieList`
 * mapStateToProps for props `searchResults` and `myMovieList` to state of the same name
 * mapDisptachToProps for `loadMyMovieList`

 ### ListToggleContainer
+* import ListToggle
 * import action `saveMyMovie` and `removeMyMovie`
 * mapDisptachToProps for `saveMyMovie` and `removeMyMovie`
 * Change Item.js to use ListToggleContainer instead of ListToggle

+### SearchBox.js
+* In the constructor assign a state property with an object with key “searchTerm”, set to blank string “”
+* Add onChange to the input element
+* on change setState for searchTerm to the value from the input

 ### Item.js
 * Switch out use of ListToggle for use of ListToggleContainer